By Sher Trott Bailey a.k.a World Ruler

 “What do you bring to the table?”

-This response—“I am the table”—may feel empowering in the moment, but it’s actually a silly response.
+This response—“I am the table”—may feel empowering in the moment, but it’s a silly response.
 Let’s take a step back.
 What is the table?
-What does this metaphor actually mean?
+What does this metaphor mean?
 And more importantly, are you, as a woman, really prepared to build, beautify, and sustain that table with a man?

 What Does “The Table” Symbolize in a Relationship?

 The table represents the relationship itself.
 It isn’t pre-built, and it’s not constructed by one partner alone.
 Let me repeat, the table is symbolic.
 It symbolizes the relationship.
 You come together with a man to build the relationship ( table).
-The table is not pre built and it certainly is not built only by you the woman.
+The table is not pre-built and it certainly is not built only by you the woman.

 A strong, enduring relationship—like a finely crafted table—is the product of two people coming together with complementary strengths, aligned values, and a shared commitment to build.